-AP FACT CHECK: Trump spreads distortions at Davos
+AP FACT CHECK: Trump’s Davos remarks rife with distortion

 The China deal leaves tariffs in place on about $360 billion in imports from China and pushes substantial remaining disputes ahead to a second phase of negotiations.
 Trump’s U.S.-Mexico-Canada agreement is much larger, though it’s an update of the long-standing North American Free Trade Agreement worked out by Presidents George H.W.
 Bush and Bill Clinton.

+THE FACTS: Not really, but it would be misleading even if it were true.
+Real median household income in 2018 matched the previous high of $63,200 first reached in 1999.
+That’s according to adjusted figures the Census Bureau released to account for changes in its surveys over time.

+Trump is presumably referring to an unadjusted number that does show the 2018 figure as the highest on record.
+Either way, what the data show is that income for the median household — the one at the exact middle of the income distribution — essentially stagnated for nearly 20 years.
+The Census data also show that household income fell sharply after the Great Recession, then began rebounding in 2015, before Trump took office.

-Associated Press writers Darlene Superville in Davos, Switzerland, Hope Yen in Washington and Amanda Seitz in Chicago contributed to this report.
+Associated Press writers Darlene Superville in Davos, Switzerland, Hope Yen, Ellen Knickmeyer and Cal Woodward in Washington and Amanda Seitz in Chicago contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.